What Is the Firmament Hiding?

 Wang Qi, author of five full-length poetry collections, is a member of China Writers Association, writer-in-residence at Xi’an University, Shaanxi One Hundred Young Talents, and the 1st and 2nd Shaanxi One Hundred Outstanding Young and Middle-Aged Writers Support Project as well as Director of the Poetry Committee of Xi’an Writers Association.
 For a decade, he was the Deputy Editor-in-Chief of Yan River (second semimonthly), one of the oldest and most famous literary journals in Northwestern China, and he has won more than sixty national and provincial awards and honors.
 His poetry has been included in nearly a hundred anthologies in China.
 This is his first publication in the English world.

-Chen Du has a Master’s Degree in Biophysics from Roswell Park Cancer Institute, SUNY at Buffalo and another in Radio Physics from the Chinese Academy of Sciences.
-In the United States and a few other Western countries, she has published 150+ pieces of English translations, poems, and essays in more than fifty literary journals.
+Chen Du is a voting member of the American Translators Association and an expert member of the Translators Association of China with a master’s degree in Biophysics from Roswell Park Cancer Institute, SUNY at Buffalo and a master’s degree in Radio Physics from the Chinese Academy of Sciences.
+In the United States and a few other Western countries, she has published 160+ pieces of English translations, poems, and essays in more than fifty literary journals.
 Yan An’s poetry book, A Naturalist’s Manor, translated by her and Xisheng Chen was published by Chax Press and shortlisted (one of four titles) for the 2022 Lucien Stryk Asian Translation Prize, administered by the American Literary Translators Association.
-Contact her at of_sea@hotmail.com.
+Yan An’s poetry collection Rock Arrangement which was co-translated by her and Xisheng Chen was a runner-up for Carnegie Mellon University Press’s 2025 Literary Translation Prize and will be published in fall 2026.